 Chippewa Square, Savannah

 Perhaps no place signifies this movie more than Chippewa Square, one of Savannah’s most iconic parks.
-At all times of day, you’ll see people taking pictures next to the sign.
+At all times of the day, you’ll see people taking pictures next to the sign.
 But what you won’t find there is the famous bench that Forrest sat on while waiting for the bus.
 It’s now located at the Savannah History Museum to keep it protected.
 For the film, traffic around the square was actually reversed to make sure the bus would pick up on the correct side.

 Independent Presbyterian Church, Savannah